Grounding

 Appliances or electrical products with a substantial exposed metal surface are typically required to ground the metal to the earth ground wire to ensure that it cannot reach an unsafe potential relative to any other grounded metal in the building.
 If a fault occurs that causes a short between a power conductor and the exposed metal, the ground connection to the breaker box ensures that a large amount of current is drawn.
 This forces the circuit breaker to open and removes power from the appliance.

 There are also a growing number of electrical products with embedded ground-fault circuit interrupter (GFCI) devices.
-GFCIs operate by sensing when there is a current imbalance between the power-in and power-return wires.
+GFCIs operate by sensing when there is a current imbalance between the power-in and power-return wires as illustrated in Figure 8.2.
 At the first sign of a current imbalance exceeding a safe threshold, the GFCI disconnects the power.

 EMC problems are often the result of two large metal objects at different potentials.
-Potential differences of just a few hundred microvolts between any two resonant conductors can cause a product to exceed radiated emissions limits.
-Similarly, voltages induced between two conductors that are not well-connected can result in radiated immunity problems.
+At high frequencies, potential differences of just a few hundred microvolts between two resonant conductors can cause a product to exceed radiated emissions limits.
+Similarly, voltage differences induced between two conductors that are not well-connected can result in radiated immunity problems.

-Grounding is basically the art of defining a zero-volt reference and bonding metal objects or circuits to that reference through a low-impedance, non-current-carrying connection.
+Grounding involves defining a zero-volt reference and bonding metal objects or circuits to that reference through a low-impedance, non-current-carrying connection.
 A proper EMC grounding strategy ensures that large metal structures cannot be driven relative to each other resulting in unintended emissions or immunity problems.
 Bonding metal objects to keep them at the same potential and referencing all external connections to the same zero-volt ground, is a key step to ensuring the electromagnetic compatibility of most products.

 Ground Structures